SanketSarmalkar/Stree_Kavach/README.md

 Contributions are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow the code style and guidelines mentioned in the project.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-We would like to thank the open-source community for their valuable contributions and the libraries used in this project.
-Special thanks to [Library Name] for providing [specific functionality/library name].